dcapwell/scala-tour/src/Type Classes.md

 # Type Classes
-Type classes are a functional way to get inheritence like behavior and polymorphism without relying on inheritence.
-The core idea for type classes is that you seperate the behavior from the class that gets effected by it.
+Type classes are a functional way to get inheritance like behavior and polymorphism without relying on inheritance.
+The core idea for type classes is that you separate the behavior from the class that gets effected by it.
 Before going into type classes in scala, lets go over type classes in java.

 ```java
 public interface Comparator<T> {